David Evans (microbiologist): Career

 In 1940 he began working at the National Institute for Medical Research (NIMR) in London.

 In 1947, he became a reader in the bacteriology department at the University of Manchester, but returned to the NIMR in 1955 as director of the biological standards department.
 In 1961 he became professor of bacteriology and immunology at the London School of Hygiene & Tropical Medicine.

 In 1971–72, Evans was director of the Lister Institute of Preventive Medicine and struggled in vain to save its Chelsea laboratory from financial failure.
 He left in 1972 to become director of the National Institute for Biological Standards and Control to prepare for its 1976 move to South Mimms.

 In 1976 he taught medical students at Oxford University in the Sir William Dunn School of Pathology until retirement to North Wales in 1979.

 He was elected a Fellow of the Royal Society in 1960 and awarded their Buchanan Medal in 1977 for his leading role in the standardization and safety control of vaccines.

 He was awarded CBE in 1969 and knighted in 1977.
 He retired in 1979.

 He died at Rhos-on-Sea (Llandrillo-yn-Rhos), Denbighshire, North Wales.

 Personal life

-In 1937, he married Mary (née Darby); they had one son and one daughter.
+In 1937, he married Mary (née Darby); they had one son, John Gwynne Evans and one daughter.